 Identifying the program areas impacts the budget and the allocation of dollars.
-One such example is the need for increased mental health supports.
+One such example is the continued need for increased mental health supports.
 Our stakeholders said so unequivocally.
-CAPE therefore entered into a contractual agreement to provide therapeutic, consultation and education to the children that attend CAPE school.
+CAPE therefore has increased contracted time to provide therapeutic, consultation and education to the children that attend CAPE school.
 Another such contract was with Alberta Mental Health.